 Since 2012 Knepp has hosted the Shipley Bowmen – an extremely popular archery club open to all ages from 8 years upwards.
-An area of the park between Spring Wood and West Drive is kept mown for this purpose.
 The club meets at Knepp on Sunday and Wednesday evenings from Easter to September, or through October if the weather remains good.

 Knepp Mill Pond